maurorisso/goastack/README.md

 # GoaStack

 A modern full-stack web development template optimized for scalability, maintainability, and developer experience.
+Optimized for Cursor IDE, as it includes a **.cursorrules** file to enhance AI-powered suggestions.

 ## Tech Stack